ConGeo: Robust Cross-view Geo-localization across Ground View Variations: Results

 \subsection{Ablations}

 We perform two ablation studies to show the advantages of ConGeo over alternative data augmentations and the impact of each component of ConGeo.

 \textbf{Comparison with Data Augmentations} (Table~\ref{tab:aug}).
 One possible way to improve robustness under view variations is through data augmentation.
 We compare ConGeo with three methods: ``Shift'' (random cyclical shift), ``FoV'' (random query image FoV cropping, from 70$^{\circ}$ to 360$^{\circ}$), and ``Rotate'' (random aerial images rotation by 90$^{\circ}$, 180$^{\circ}$ or 270$^{\circ}$).
 Results show that these methods can improve the base model under unknown orientation and limited FoV.
-However, their overall performance stays far lower than ConGeo, especially since their performance in the North-aligned setting notably decreases, showing the superiority of contrastive objectives over direct data augmentation.
-Compared to ConGeo, all the data augmentation approaches lack a crucial single-modal contrastive objective, which explicitly enforces \textit{discovering the joint features shared by different ground view variations} and therefore being robust to them.
+However, their overall performance stays far lower than ConGeo, especially since their performance in the North-aligned setting notably decreases, showing the superiority of contrastive objectives over targeted data augmentation.
+Compared to ConGeo, all the data augmentation approaches lack a crucial single-view contrastive objective, which explicitly enforces \textit{discovering the joint features shared by different ground view variations} and therefore being robust to them.

 \textbf{Ablations of Loss Components} (Table~\ref{tab:ablation1}).
-The aerial view single-modal contrastive objective ($\mathcal{L}_{\text{single-r}}$) slightly enhances the performance (Row 1 and 2), which serves as the basis for the following ablations.
-The ground view single-modal contrastive loss ($\mathcal{L}_{\text{single-q}}$) gradually boosts performance under FoVs as contrastive targets between ground views are added (Row 1, 3, and 4).
-Finally, adding the cross-modal contrastive loss on top of single-modal losses yields a notable improvement (Row 4 and 7).
-This indicates that the contrastive learning between the original and shifted ground images plays an essential role in assisting cross-modal alignment.
+The aerial view contrastive objective ($\mathcal{L}_{\text{single-r}}$) slightly enhances the performance (Row 1 and 2), which serves as the basis for the following ablations.
+The ground view contrastive loss ($\mathcal{L}_{\text{single-q}}$) gradually boosts performance under FoVs as contrastive targets between ground views are added (Row 1, 3, and 4).
+Finally, adding the cross-view contrastive loss on top of single-view losses yields a notable improvement (Row 4 and 7).
+This indicates that the contrastive learning between the original and shifted ground images plays an essential role in assisting cross-view alignment.